EnochPoon/Python-Course/01_intro/README.md

 print(largest_3)
 ```

-Or, another cool Python feature, the `max` and `min` functions can support more than two arguments:
+Or, another cool Python feature, the `max` and `min` functions can both support more than two arguments:

 ```python
 x = 10